TheLabbingProject/django_analyses/docs/source/user_guide/analysis_integration.rst

 .....................

 At this stage our new analysis is ready to be "plugged-in".
-Interfaces are queried from the :code:`ANALYSIS_INTERFACES` dictionary in our project's *settings.py*.
+Interfaces are queried from the :code:`ANALYSIS_INTERFACES` dictionary in the project's *settings.py*.
 Analyses are expected to be registered as :code:`ANALYSIS_INTERFACES["analysis_title"]["analysis_version_title"]`, so in our case: